 Methylation level of plasma cfDNA from hepatitis and cirrhosis patients resembles healthy individuals

 We next sough the ability of low pass WGBS of cfDNA to discriminate patients with different liver disease.
 Hence, we conducted low pass WGBS in plasma cfDNA of 54 individuals, including 17 HCC (3 early stage HCC, 5 advanced HCC and 9 HCC patients after surgery), 17 with hepatitis, 17 with cirrhosis and 3 healthy volunteers (Supplementary Table 2).
 On average, 10.2M mappable read pairs were obtained from each sample (IQR=6.3M, Supplementary Table 3).
 To evaluate the methylation levels in these samples, the LRM strategy was applied to define the hyper- or hypo-methylated LRM regions (Method), using MethylLRM in healthy individuals as the baseline level.
 The percentage of hyper- or hypo-methylated LRM regions is shown for each patient (Fig 2; Supplementary Table 3).
 Hepatitis and cirrhosis patients had similar cfDNA methylation levels compared with healthy individuals (Fig 2).
 However, we still identified few hyper- or hypo-methylated 2-Mb abnormal regions.
 Further, we found hyper-long methylated regions (hyper-LMRs) accounted for <3% of total 1382 autosomal LMRs (Fig 2A) while hypo-long methylated regions (hypo-LMRs) accounted from 0.0-20.04%, with only three patients exceeding 10% (Fig 2B; Supplementary Table 3).
 In early stage HCC patients, no hyper-LMR were identified, however hypo-LMRs accounted for 1.2% to 26.2%.
 In advanced HCC patients, also no hyper-LMR were identified, and hypo-LMR accounted for more than 65.7%.
 (Fig 2; Supplementary Table 3).
 As expected, after surgery, most HCC patients (8/9) demonstrated similar cfDNA methylation level to healthy individuals and patients with hepatitis or cirrhosis.
 Nevertheless, one (P45) out of nine HCC patients after surgery had a higher proportion of hypo-LMRs (69.9%, Fig 2B; Supplementary Table 3), and died two months later due to tumor recurrence, suggesting that tumor cells remained in that individual.
 Our results demonstrate that LMR could serve as a dynamic biomarker reflecting the genome-wide demethylation process from normal tissues to HCC and hence could be used as a measure of surgical efficacy.

+We also applied a random forest (RF) algorithm to test the prediction performance of the low-pass WGBD data in classifying HCC from non-HCC samples.
+The averaged out-of-bag prediction accuracy was found to be 92.16%.
+One of 43 non-HCC samples was predicted to be in the HCC class while eight HCC samples were predicted to the non-HCC class.
+Additionally, three early HCC samples were mistakenly classified as HCC.
+We also applied five-fold cross-validation and from 100 random resampling iterations using the RF approach, the average sensitivity, specificity and accuracy in the test dataset were found to be 62.5%, 97.6% and 91.1% respectively.

 Differentially methylated CpGs (DMCs) and genes (DMGs) identified by low-pass cell-free WGBS